uztaram/upstart-ai-lending-fragility/README.md

 Companion code repository for the MSIN0032 dissertation **_The Fragility of Alternative Credit: An Analysis of AI-Driven Lending Performance Under Macroeconomic Stress (2023-2026)_**.

-Six Python scripts implement the Part I pilot study, the three Part II solutions, and the §5.5 Monte Carlo simulation.
+Six Python scripts implement the Part I pilot study, the three Part II solutions, the §3.3 vintage-benchmark robustness check, and the §5.5 Monte Carlo simulation.
 All scripts are deterministic (random seed 42) and reproduce the body's numerical outputs to within floating-point precision.

 ---